NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

   - Implement `inverse` algorithm in backend
   - Implement rate limiting by IP
+  - Implement `inverse` algorithm in frontend
+  - Display fields dynamically based on algorithm selected

 - **Notes:**

-  - Commented out all code related to the `logarithmic` algorithm - not as applicable as I thought it would be.
-May revisit later
+  - Commented out all code related to the `logarithmic` algorithm — not as applicable as initially expected; may revisit later
-  - Keyboard still not centered on all mobile devices.
-Difficult to troubleshoot since the Toggle Device Toolbar is not giving an accurate depiction.
-Need to come up with a better plan to fix
+  - Keyboard is still not centered on all mobile devices.
+Difficult to troubleshoot since Chrome's Toggle Device Toolbar is not rendering accurately; need a better strategy for debugging mobile layout

 - **Next Steps:**

   - Fix Keyboard responsive design
-  - Finish out algorithm options
+  - Experiment further with algorithm options
   - Integrate additional spectral databases beyond MassBank
   - Develop a searchable database of recently generated samples